spyder-ide/spyder/changelogs/Spyder-6.md

 ### Important fixes

+* Fix plots not being generated with the Matplotlib inline backend.
+* Restore missing debugger buttons to the main toolbar.
 * Several fixes and improvements to the update detection mechanism.
 * Fix SSH tunneling info handling for remote kernels connection and add remote client tests.
-* Fix issue related with Matplotlib inline backend registration.
 * Handle kernel fault file not being available.
-* Fix Debugger toolbar buttons and restore missing debugging buttons.
-* Update QtConsole constraint to 5.6.1 to support move cursor ANSI codes.
+* Update QtConsole constraint to 5.6.1 to support ANSI codes that move the cursor.

 ### Issues Closed